Block colourings of star systems: Experimental results

 We construct a graph $\Gamma$ as follows: the vertex set of $\Gamma$ will be the set of all possible $3$-stars on a set $9$ vertices, of which there are $9\cdot\binom{8}{3}=504$ ($9$ choices for the root vertex, and $\binom{8}{3}$ choices for the pendant vertices), and vertices in $\Gamma$ will be adjacent if and only if the corresponding $3$-stars are edge-disjoint.
 This graph naturally admits a vertex-transitive action of the symmetric group $\Sym(9)$ (which, in fact, turns out to be the full automorphism group of $\Gamma$), as the vertex set consists of the images of elements of $\Sym(9)$ applied to the `canonical' $3$-star $\{1; 2,3,4\}$.
 A clique in $\Gamma$ corresponds to a set of mutually edge-disjoint $3$-stars in $K_9$.
 Furthermore, if there exists a clique of size $\frac{1}{3}\binom{9}{2}=12$, then this corresponds to a $3$-star system of order $9$ (so this is the maximum possible size of a clique in $\Gamma$).

 Using the {\sf GRAPE} package~\cite{GRAPE} for the {\sf GAP} system, it is straightforward to construct the graph $\Gamma$.
-Also, {\sf GRAPE} has an in-built command, \texttt{CliquesOfGivenSize}, to find cliques of a specified size in a given graph; in particular, it can enumerate all orbit representatives of cliques for some prescribed group acting on the vertices.
-We applied this command to the graph $\Gamma$, and found that there are exactly $51,770$ orbit representatives of $12$-cliques in $\Gamma$ arising from the action of $\Sym(9)$.
+Also, {\sf GRAPE} has an in-built command, { \texttt{CliquesOfGivenSize}}, to find cliques of a specified size in a given graph; in particular, it can enumerate representatives of all orbits on cliques for some prescribed group acting on the vertices.
+We applied this command to the graph $\Gamma$, and found a total of $51,770$ $12$-cliques in $\Gamma$ arising from the action of $\Sym(9)$.
 (This computation took approximately 75 minutes on an 3.20GHz Intel i7 CPU with 16GB RAM.)

 The {\sf GRAPE} package also now includes an efficient function to determine the chromatic number of a given graph.
-From a given $3$-star system $\mathcal{D}$, the {\em block-intersection graph} $\mathrm{BIG}(\mathcal{D})$ of $\mathcal{D}$ has the blocks (i.e.\ $3$-stars) of $\mathcal{D}$ as its vertices, and two blocks are adjacent if and only if they are vertex-disjoint; a block-colouring of $\mathcal{D}$ is clearly equivalent to a proper vertex-colouring of $\mathrm{BIG}(\mathcal{D})$.
+From a given $3$-star system $\mathcal{D}$, the {\em block-intersection graph} $\mathrm{BIG}(\mathcal{D})$ of $\mathcal{D}$ has the blocks (i.e.\ $3$-stars) of $\mathcal{D}$ as its vertices, and two blocks are adjacent if and only if their intersection is non-empty; a block-colouring of $\mathcal{D}$ is clearly equivalent to a proper vertex-colouring of $\mathrm{BIG}(\mathcal{D})$.
 It is also straightforward to construct $\mathrm{BIG}(\mathcal{D})$ in {\sf GRAPE}; we did this for each of the $51,770$ $S_3(9)$ obtained above, and determined the chromatic index for each of them.
 The results of this computation (which took around a further 30 minutes) are in Table~\ref{table:3star9} below.
+The code used is given in Appendices A.1 and A.2.

 In particular, we determined that the least possible chromatic index for an $S_3(9)$ is $8$, as with the system in Example~\ref{3star9-colour}; the trivial lower bound is $L(9,3)=6$, so this bound is not achieved here.
 Table~\ref{table:3star9} also shows that there exist examples of $S_3(9)$ where each block requires its own colour (as the chromatic index, $12$, is equal to the number of blocks); in other words, any two $3$-stars in such a system must have a vertex in common, as in Example~\ref{rainbow} below.